ps2/rileylink_ios/README.md

 ### Nightscout

 To see treatments and pump data uploaded to nightscout, you'll need to be running the [dev branch](https://github.com/nightscout/cgm-remote-monitor/tree/dev) of cgm-remote-monitor.
-You'll also want to set the nightscout DEVICESTATUS_ADVANCED variable to 'true'.
+You'll want to set the following Nightscout variables:

+* DEVICESTATUS_ADVANCED = true
+* ENABLE = pump openaps basal careportal iob
+* PUMP_FIELDS = reservoir battery clock status